Christian Philosophers William Craig’s and J. P. Moreland’s Criticism of Postmodernism

 (3) the notion that the basic laws of logic (identity, noncontradiction, excluded middle) apply to reality.

-Postmodernism, however, is an anti-realist position that rejects the aforementioned realist commitments.
+Postmodernism is an anti-realist position that rejects these commitments.
 To the contrary of realism, postmodernist proponents claim that reality is a social construction.
-Language creates reality and what is real for one linguistic group may be unreal for another.
-The laws of logic, moreover, are merely Western constructs and are not universally applicable.
-Some postmodernists are neo-Kantian postmodernists, meaning that they do accept there is an external reality, a thing-in-itself.
+Language creates reality, and what is real for one linguistic group may be unreal for another.
+The laws of logic, moreover, are Western constructs that are not universally applicable.
+Some postmodernists are neo-Kantian postmodernists, meaning that they do accept that there is an external reality, a thing-in-itself.
 However, they believe there is no way for us to get to reality.

 Second, postmodernism entails a rejection of the commonsensical correspondence theory of truth.
 Many postmodernists have a relative view of truth, which means that truth is conditioned historically and socially relative to a linguistic community that shares the same narrative.
-This rejects objective truth endorsed by the correspondence theory.
-There is therefore no such thing, for a postmodernist, as objective truth.
-Postmodernists also reject dichotomous thinking, which is when one groups phenomena into pairs and claim one is superior to the other; for example: real/unreal, true/false, rational/irrational, right/wrong, virtue/vice, good/bad, and beautiful/ugly.
-Postmodernists view dichotomies as relative to groups holding a shared language, narrative, and culture.
+This rejects the idea of the validity of objective truth as endorsed by the correspondence theory of truth.
+Postmodernists also reject dichotomous thinking, which is when one groups phenomena into pairs and claims one is superior to the other; for example: real/unreal, true/false, rational/irrational, right/wrong, virtue/vice, good/bad, and beautiful/ugly.

-Third, postmodernists reject any transcultural and universal standards (i.e. laws of logic or principles of inductive inference) for determining whether or not a belief is true or false, rational or irrational, good or bad.
-Further, rationality is undermined because no-one ever approached questions without bias.
+Third, postmodernists reject any transcultural and universal standards (i.e., laws of logic or principles of inductive inference) for determining whether or not a belief is true or false, rational or irrational, good or bad.
+Further, rationality is undermined because no one ever approaches questions without bias.
 This means that objectivity is impossible and there is no natural view.
 Any observations, beliefs, and narratives embraced concerning reality are theory-laden.
-Here “knowledge” is a construction of one’s social and linguistic structures.
+Here, “knowledge” is a construction of one’s social and linguistic structures.
 This makes knowledge unjustified.

 “For example, if a group’s definition of birds includes having a beak, then, assuming for the purpose of illustration that everything that has a beak has feathers, having a feather is an essential property of birds.
 If the group defines birds so as to include bats, having a feather is an accidental property.
 Thus what is essential to birds is not a reflection of reality; it is a construction relative to a group’s linguistic practices.”

-Postmodernists are adamant in their rejection of metanarratives.
-The term metanarrative normally refers to “competing conceptual schemes or worldviews”, and teachings claiming to be true or rational.
-More often, it refers to “broad, general worldviews that have come to be accepted by large groups of people, such as Buddhism, atheism, Christianity and so forth.”
-In their rejection of metanarratives, postmodernists argue that there is no way to decide which among competing worldviews is true.
+Postmodernists reject metanarratives, a term that normally refers to “competing conceptual schemes or worldviews”, and teachings claiming to be true or rational.
+More often, it refers to “broad, general worldviews that have come to be accepted by large groups of people, such as Buddhism, atheism, Christianity, and so forth.”
+In their rejection of metanarratives, postmodernists argue that there is no way to decide which of the competing worldviews is true.
 No one worldview is true for everyone.

-Further, language, such as a literary text, does not have an authorial meaning accessible to interpreters/readers.
+Furthermore, language in a literary text does not have an authorial meaning accessible to interpreters or readers.
 According to Craig and Moreland,

 “Thus the author is in no privileged position to interpret his own work.
 In fact, the meaning of a text is created by and resides in the community of readers who share an interpretation of the text.
 Thus there is no such thing as a book of Romans.
 Rather, there is a Lutheran, Catholic and Marxist book of Romans.”

 For postmodernists, there is also no thinking without language.
 Thinking is a linguistic behavior in which people exhibit the correct public know-how in their use of words according to the linguistic practices of one’s social group.
-There is, postmodernists believe, a “wall” between people and the world constituted by one’s linguistic categories and practices.
-Language is distorting and one is incapable of getting outside his language to talk about the world and the way the world is.
+There is therefore a “wall” between people and the world constituted by one’s linguistic categories and practices.
+Language is distorting, and one is incapable of getting outside his language to talk about the world and the way the world is.
 The external world is just a construction.

 “Consider the sentence “The dog is in the yard.”
 According to the referential use of language, the term dog functions, among other things, to refer to an entity—a specific dog—in the language-independent world.”

-Although people use language this way to refer to reality all the time, postmodernists reject this and claim that linguistic units (i.e. words) refer to other words.
+Although most use language this way to refer to reality, postmodernists reject this and claim that linguistic units (words) refer to other words.
 For example, “dog is not a term that refers to a real object; rather, it is a term that is socially related to other terms such as “man’s best friend,” “the pet that guards our house” and so forth.”

-Lastly, the self is a construction of language as there is no unified, substantial ego.
-What we consider the “self” is a bundle of social roles, such as being a mother, wife, student, etc. These roles are fashioned by the linguistic practices associated with them.
+Finally, the self is a construction of language, as there is no unified, substantial ego.
+What one considers the “self” is a bundle of various phenomena, such as social roles (being a mother, wife, student, etc.).

 Criticisms of Postmodernism

-Several brief critiques can be offered concerning these various perspectives embraced by postmodernists.
+Several brief critiques have been offered challenging some perspectives embraced by postmodernists.

 “Put simply, postmodernism is self-refuting.
 Postmodernists appear to claim that their own assertions about the modern era, about how language and consciousness work and so forth are true and rational, they write literary texts and protest when people misinterpret the authorial intent in their own writings, they purport to give us the real essence of what language is and how it works, and they employ the dichotomy between modernism and postmodernism while claiming superiority for the latter.
 In these and other ways postmodernism seems to be self-refuting.”

-Some postmodernists deny that their claims and writings are true or rational, which would indeed save them from self-refutation.
-But this is also problematic as it becomes very clear upon inspection that the postmodernists expect their writing to be taken seriously as if their claims are true and rational.
-Furthermore, Craig and Moreland argue that people can indeed be objective and rational, contrary to what postmodernists suggest.
-They also argue that there is nothing inherently wrong with being biased,
+Some postmodernists deny that their claims and writings are true or rational, which would save them from self-refutation.
+But this is also problematic, as it becomes very clear upon inspection that the postmodernists expect their writing to be taken seriously, as if their claims are true and rational.
+Furthermore, Craig and Moreland argue that one can indeed be objective and rational, contrary to what postmodernists suggest.
+They also argue that there is nothing inherently wrong with being biased.

 “As a first step towards a response to this claim, we need to draw a distinction between psychological and rational objectivity.
 Psychological objectivity is the absence of bias, a lack of commitment either way on a topic.
 Do people ever have psychological objectivity?
 Yes, they do, typically, in areas in which they have no interest or about which they have not thought deeply.
 Note carefully two things about psychological objectivity.
 For one thing, it is not necessarily a virtue.
 It is if one has not thought deeply about an issue and has no convictions regarding it.
 But as one develops thoughtful, intelligent convictions about a topic, it would be wrong to remain unbiased, that is, uncommitted regarding it.
 Otherwise, what role would study and evidence play in the development of one’s approach to life?
 Should one remain unbiased that cancer is a disease, that rape is wrong, that the New Testament was written in the first century, that there is design in the universe, if one has discovered good reasons for each belief?
 No, one should not.”

-Of course, if true, then this must also go for the postmodernist.
-What’s good for the goose is good for the gander.
-If bias makes it impossible to assess rationality and reasons for a belief, then the postmodernist must too be unable to access rationality and the reasons for a belief.
+If bias undercuts having reasons for one’s beliefs, then it must also go for the postmodernist.
+If bias makes it impossible to assess rationality and the reasons for a belief, then the postmodernist must too be unable to access rationality and the reasons for a belief.
 If so, then nobody is obligated to accept postmodernism on rational grounds.

 Let me know your thoughts!